Yipara logoYipara

 +

 Black specks on a cat's chin are usually one of three things.
-Cat acne blackheads (comedones): clustered tightly on the chin and lower lip, don't move, don't cause obvious itching, and feel like small dark dots embedded in the skin.
+Cat acne blackheads (blackheads): clustered tightly on the chin and lower lip, don't move, don't cause obvious itching, and feel like small dark dots embedded in the skin.
 Flea dirt: appears as small black specks but may also be found on the back, belly, or tail base — not isolated to the chin.
 Flea dirt turns reddish-brown when wetted on a white tissue (it's digested blood).
-Mites (Demodex, Cheyletiella): rare, but can cause darkening at hair bases with associated hair loss and itching.
+Mites and walking-dandruff mites: rare, but can cause darkening at hair bases with associated hair loss and itching.
 If the specks are only on the chin, don't turn red on a wet tissue, and don't cause fur loss elsewhere, it's most likely acne.

 Should you comb out cat acne?